stonehippo/sploder/README.md

 The first pass design of Sploder is pretty simple.
 Its a connected Thing, a button that can be used to start some action, somewhere.

 By itself, Sploder won't do much, except light up a couple of LEDs.
-But if a device running the right kind of app is connected to Sploder via Bluetooth LE, that app can monitor the state of Sploder and reaction in any number of ways: changing it's own start, sending actions to other services, et cetera.
+But if a device running the right kind of app is connected to Sploder via Bluetooth LE, that app can monitor the state of Sploder and react in any number of ways: changing it's own state, sending actions to other services, et cetera.

 ### Sploder's states of mind